xyrrrrrrrr/xyrrrrrrrr/README.md

 - 👋 Hi, I’m @xyrrrrrrrr
-- 👀 I’m interested in ...
+- 👀 I’m interested in many interesting regions.
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on RL
-- 📫 How to reach me ...
+- 📫 How to reach me raoxiangyun@sjtu.edu.cn

 <!---
 xyrrrrrrrr/xyrrrrrrrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.